adamdjbrett/doctrineofdiscovery.org/_posts/2024-08-08-doctrine-of-discovery-syllabus.md

 ---
 title: "REL 500/600: The Religious Origins of White Supremacy: Johnson v.
-M'Intosh and the Doctrine of Christian Discovery"
+M'Intosh and the Doctrine of Christian Discovery Syllabus"
 categories:
   - Blog
 tags: